lyarenei/jellyfin-plugin-listenbrainz/README.md

 - Send `listens` of tracks you've listened to
 - Send 'now playing' `listens`
 - Submit optional MusicBrainz metadata (requires relevant MusicBrainz track ID in Jellyfin metadata)
+- Mark favorite tracks in Jellyfin as loved in ListenBrainz
-- Sync favorite songs in Jellyfin to ListenBrainz (marked as loved)
+- Sync loved listens/tracks in ListenBrainz as favorite tracks in Jellyfin (requires track MBID)
 - Cache listens when ListenBrainz server cannot be reached

 ...and probably some more to come.